-Exercise in comfort!
-Stationary recumbent bikes are the gentlest of all exercise bikes.
-Unlike upright stationary bikes that can be rough on your body, the best recumbent bikes have chair-like seats with comfortable cushioning and great lumbar support.
+For those who like to exercise in comfort, stationary recumbent bikes may be the gentlest of all exercise bikes.
+Unlike upright stationary models that can be rough on your body, the best recumbent bikes have chair-like seats with comfortable cushioning and great lumbar support.
 They can relieve pressure from your back as you lean back to cycle, plus this type of seated biking is less jarring to joints in your ankles, knees and hips.
 This is partly because you exert less downward pressure than when seated upright.

 Recumbent bikes are ideal for people with limited mobility or back pain — but these comfortable cardio trainers are also popular with riders in top form.
-After all, their design prevents the literal pain in the rear that some people experience with upright exercise bikes.
+After all, their design prevents the literal pain in the rear that some people experience with upright models.
 Plus, using a recumbent exercise bike is less likely to bring muscle soreness the following day.
-Calorie burn is less intense than it is with upright stationary bikes, but the best recumbent stationary bikes can still be excellent tools for weight loss.
+Calorie burn is less intense than with upright stationary models, but the best recumbent stationary bikes can still be excellent tools for weight loss.
 They’re also useful for rehabilitation, muscle toning and cardiovascular workouts.

 Our favorite recumbent exercise bikes—which are also on our general best exercise bikes page—address three groups of shoppers.
 For those who enjoy immersive interactive training, NordicTrack entices with iFit-enabled touchscreens, tablet computer holders and unlimited workout downloads.
 For riders most interested in powerful resistance, Diamondback Fitness beckons with 32-pound flywheels.
 Their best recumbent bike has dozens of built-in programs too, some of which are heart-rate controlled.
 Finally, we suggest Sole Fitness to luxury shoppers and light commercial fitness room buyers.
 Sole’s best recumbent bike is made to light-commercial standards and has an extra-long parts warranty for residential owners.
 Specs include a 30-pound drive, 10 preset programs and wireless heart-rate control.